cphdat2sem2017-B/Week8-Git/README.md

 4. All members must have tried to do one branch, and one merge.

 #### Handin
-The link to this SP exercise should be uploaded to moodle Dat2Sem by Sunday 2<sup>th</sup> April, 23:59.
+The link to this SP exercise should be uploaded to moodle Dat2Sem under "Git Study Point Exercise" by Sunday 2<sup>th</sup> April, 23:59.

-The front page on git should contain a **list which clarifies who is behind the hand in and each GitHub name**.
+The front page on git should contain a list which clarifies who is behind the hand in and each GitHub name**.

 Deadline for Sunday 23:59.